microsoft/hands-on-lab-redis/docs/workshop.md

 [RedisStreamTrigger("AZURE_REDIS_CONNECTION_STRING", "%PRODUCT_VIEWS_STREAM_NAME%")] string entry
 ```

+This will make the function trigger whenever there is a new item on the stream identified by the environment variable `PRODUCT_VIEWS_STREAM_NAME`.
+The environment variable `AZURE_REDIS_CONNECTION_STRING` is expected to contain the connection string of the Azure Cache for Redis instance.

 </details>

+### Testing the function locally

 Next, we need to ensure that our Function App works as expected and manages to process new events.